Membership Inference Attacks against Diffusion Models: Discussion

 \subsubsection{Sampling Variances}

 We perform the attacks on three different sampling variances, i.e., $\sigma(1)$, $\sigma(0)$, and $\hat{\sigma}$, to evaluate the impact of sampling variances that control the randomness of the sampling on a membership inference attack.
 The results are shown in Table~\ref{tab:sampling_var}, where the number of sampling steps is 20 and the model is trained with 600 images and 10,000 epochs.
-According to the table, although FID becomes larger in proportion to variances, DDIM is vulnerable to the membership inference attack for any variance.
-It means that the resistance to a membership inference attack is independent of sampling variances and affects only the quality of generated images.
+According to the table, although FID becomes larger in proportion to variances, DDIM is vulnerable to the membership inference attack for all variances.
+It means that the resistance to a membership inference attack is independent of sampling variances and they affect only the quality of generated images.